kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **PEER_ANNOUNCE**

-  Set this environemnt variable to empty to disable announcing itself.
+  Set this environment variable to empty to disable announcing itself.
   If not defined, or non-empty, ElectrumX will announce itself to peers.